 Back when I was in tech support, viewing dump files and diagnostics required several steps depending on how the system was set up, but not anymore.
-In the Spring Creators Update, Windows diagnostic reports will be viewable in the Diagnostic Data Viewer.
+In the April 2018 Update, Windows diagnostic reports will be viewable in the Diagnostic Data Viewer.

 5. Improved folder access restrictions for apps

 In the Settings application under the Privacy tab are four new options: Documents, Pictures, Camera, and File System.
 Under each of those categories is the option to toggle access to those Windows components for any application on the computer.